fknives/Android-Tutorial-Test-ShowCase/codekata/sharedtests.instructionset.md

 Another issue can be that Crashlytics or similar services is enabled in your tests.
 This can be resolved by the same principle as the HiltTestApplication issue, aka custom `AndroidJunitRunner`.
 Your custom TestClass will initialize only what it needs to.

 #### 4. Dialogs
 Dialogs cannot be tested properly via Robolectric without usage of Shadows, but they can be on Real Device.
 So what I usually do is setup a function which does one thing in one sourceset while does something else in another.
-You can see such example like `SpecificTestConfigurationsFactory`.
-To ease the usage I usually put a function in the sharedTest which uses the object `SpecificTestConfigurationsFactory`.
+So either you will have to test them only on real device, or you can create helper module which in AndroidTest uses actual Espresso calls, while if Robolectric is active it uses the Shadow.
+See how `SharedMigrationTestRule` is setup and extended.

 #### 5. Resource Access
 Accessing test Resource files can also be an issue, you might not able to access your same test/res folder in AndroidTests.
 A way to do this is to declare the same folder as androidTest/assets in build gradle and similar to dialogs, create a function which uses Assets in Android Tests and uses Resources in Robolectric tests.